khakhalin/carsharing101/02_relocations.md

 > [!TIP]
 > For a given operating area, and a given number of cars in the city, there is an optimal number of relocations to perform per day, and you can assess this number with modeling; both for optimization and budgeting / contracting purposes.

 While the system we modeled here is simplistic and artificial, nothing prevents you from modeling your actual operations in an actual city in a similar manner.
 All you need is to split your operating area into zones, either by pixelating it, or approximating it with polygons, then calculate actual rental frequencies between zones (or build an ML model to predict them, if you want to go fancy), and then directly model the CM2 financials assuming different numbers of daily relocations.
-Once the curve is ready, you pick the optimal number, and make sure you have enough capacity to move your cars around.
+Once the curve is ready, you can pick the optimal number, call it your target, and make sure that you have enough capacity (enough drivers) to support this target and actually move the cars around.

-# 2.5 Adaptive relocations and fleet size planning
+# 2.5 Adaptive relocations

-🔥🔥🔥 Split "sketch of a relocation logic" and "fleet planning", as these are two very different topics!

-Let's now investigate how the ideal volume of relocations depends on the number of cars in the city.
-Does a need in relocations increase with fleet size, does it decrease, or does it stay more-or-less flat?
-To answer this question, we'll run the same model again, but this time changing not the relocation rate, but the number of cars in the system (from 1 to 20).
-Also, instead of forcing a relocation every several rentals, as we did before, let us sketch a logic that could be used in an actual city, for actual daily operations.
-At every time tick we will identify the best possible relocation to perform, but only perform it if it is expected to be profitable.
+At this point, in theory, we know how to set an optimal relocation rate, but in practice this approach of always triggering the same number of relocations a day does feel a bit forced.
+What if a particular day was unusually quiet, or unusually hot, so you got either fewer, or more badly parked cars than usual?
+What if there was a party and 20 families moved 20 cars to an alley in a park, then walked home on foot?
+What if the airport train was on strike, completey disrupting rental patterns in the city?
+In all these cases it would be nice to make the relocations _adaptive_: not just pick the best car to relocate, but estimate if any particular relocation is expected to be profitable, and only perform it if it is.
+There's no guarantee that we'll be able to follow this logic in real life (IRL performing the same number of relocations every day is operationally simpler, and cheaper), but it would be very nice to have this logic just in case!
+And also, purely for modeling purposes, it would be very helpful to just be able to turn relocations "ON" in an auto-calibrating mode, without having to every time calibrate the optimal relocation rate by building a full profitability curve.

-How to do it?
-Can we identify profitable relocations _before_ performing them?
+So, how to do it?
+Can we distinguish profitable relocations from unprofitable ones _before_ performing them?
 Let's again begin with finding a car that is _least likely_ to be rented at the next tick at the station where it is currently located.
 Then we will find a station where, should we move a car there, it would be _most likely_ to be rented.
 The probability of being rented from a "bad" (source) station $i$ is equal to  $d_i / n_i$ (demand $d_i$ shared across the $n_i$ cars trapped there), while the probability to be rented from a "hot" (target) station $j$ after a relocation is equal to $d_j / (n_j + 1)$; we need to add 1 to $n_j$ as we're about to add an extra car to this spot.
 In the script, the demand values $d$ are defined as discrete probabilities of a ar being rented at the next time tick, but for formula-writing purposes let's work with the expected average numbers of rental attempts per the unit of time (the intensities of the rental Poisson processes).

 Assuming that $d$ values are Poisson process intencities, if we now choose to move one car from station $i$ to station $j$, the expected waiting time till the next rental for this car will be reduced from $n_i / d_i$ to $(n_j + 1)/d_j$.
 Which, in turn, means that the car will be expected to spend more time in a "rented" state, generating revenue for the company.
 How to estimate the financial gain here?
 We can assume that every car that is not trapped, but that is currently in the active rental pool, is collecting some typical, average, constant _profit per unit of time_ (total CM1 profit generated by an "untrapped" car, spread over a large enough period of time).
 This average CM1-generating rate $c$ is of course lower than the profits generated during a rental, as even an "unstuck" car is still standing still between rentals, but at least we will know that it is now "unstuck"; that we pushed it from a "definitely idling" state to a "mixed state of average activity for the city".
 This approach is a bit tricky, but think about the expression "back into the fray", and hopefully you can get the vibes of it.
 The total financial gain (or loss, if the value is negative) from a relocation is therefore described by a formula: